kurozenzen/r34-json-api/README.md

 - Prefixes: `score` is the most useful, others are `source`, `width`, `height`, `user`
   - `score:>100` will match post with more than 100 likes.
   - same works for the others as well

-If you want to see it in action, head over to https://kurozenzen.github.io/r34-react/.